 The annual Ballarat Begonia Festival is back in the picturesque Ballarat Botanical Gardens, with its unique celebration of community, creativity, and family fun.

-Families can expect a spectacular display of over 500 rare and unique begonia varieties, alongside a packed program of free entertainment, expert talks, and hands-on garden experiences.
+Families can expect a spectacular display of over 600 rare and heritage begonia varieties, alongside a packed program of free entertainment, expert talks, sustainable garden displays, and hands-on garden experiences.

 Main Stage Presentations